All planning checklists

 Confirm a cider tasting tour

-Book a private tour and tasting at a renowned Somerset cider farm.
+Book a private tour and tasting at a Somerset cider farm for the group.

-Contact Sheppy's Cider near Taunton or Burrow Hill Cider Farm for engaging tours and tastings – they often partner with tour operators.
+Sheppy's Cider near Taunton and Burrow Hill Cider Farm both run engaging group tastings.

 Moderate·Medium impact